syncfusion-content/xamarin-docs/Xamarin/Introduction/System-Requirements.md

 **Integrated** **Development** **Environment** **for** **Windows**

-By using the following IDEs, you can develop Android, Windows Phone and WinRT apps:
+By using the following IDEs, you can develop Android, UWP apps:

 * Visual Studio 2012 (.Net 4.5)
 * Visual Studio 2013